syncfusion-content/javascript-docs/js/Gantt/Resources.md

 	    "resourceId": [2]
     }
 {% endhighlight %}
-N> Resource unit values are updated in datasource only when we provide the value for `resourceUnitMapping` property.
+N> The unit values are updated to the resources assigned to the Gantt tasks, only when mapping resource units data source field using the `resourceUnitMapping` property.
-N> Resource unit will be changed on editing duration and work field with respective of [Task Type](/js/gantt/work-fied "Task types available in Gantt") value.
+N> Resource unit will be updated while editing the duration and work fields with respective to [task type](/js/gantt/work-fied "Task types available in Gantt").